oblador/react-native-vector-icons/README.md

 Icon.getImageSource('user', 20).then((source) => this.setState({ userIcon: source }));
 ```

+For a complete example check out the `TabBarExample` project.

 ### Usage with TabBarIOS

 Simply use `Icon.TabBarItem` instead of `TabBarIOS.Item`.
 This is an extended component that works exactly the same but with three additional properties: